FieteLab/NeurIPS-2022-No-Free-Lunch/README.md

 To obtain the relevant repositories, see [zips/README.md](zips/README.md).
 You can either:

-1. Manually download zips and place them inside `MEC-HPC-Models-Investigation/zips`, then extract them to `investigations/subprojects`.
+1. Manually download zips and place them inside `MEC-HPC-Models-Investigation/zips`, then extract them to `mec_hpc_investigations/subprojects`.

-2. Run `python investigations/utils/data_setup.py`, which will download and unzip the files.
+2. Run `python mec_hpc_investigations/utils/data_setup.py` from the main repository directory, which will download and unzip the files.

+## Running

+Code to run our investigations is located inside our python package

 ## Contact